-Multi-objective variants of PFSSP have been extensively studied in the literature and various constructive heuristics [15] and improvement heuristics based on various metaheuristics such as Genetic Algorithms (GA), Simulated Annealing (SA), Variable Neighborhood Search (VNS) and Tabu Search (TS) have been proposed.
-Reviews and comparison of such algorithms can be found in [16], [17].
-The first hybrid MOEA was implemented in [8], and improved in [18], as a Multi-Objective Genetic Local Search (MOGLS) approach to solve a multiobjective version of PFSSP, in which the multiple objectives were aggregated into a scalar fitness function using random weights for parent selection and LS.
-In [19], a hybrid Multi-Objective Particle Swarm Optimization (MOPSO) with Simulated Annealing is proposed.
-A problem-specific LS based on the NEH-heuristic is first applied to good solutions and an adaptive Meta-Lamarckian learning strategy is employed in order to decide which neighborhood (Swap / Insert / Inverse) will be used each time.
+Multi-objective variants of PFSSP have been extensively studied in the literature.
+Reviews and comparison of various constructive and improvement heuristics based on various metaheuristics such as Genetic Algorithms (GA), Simulated Annealing (SA), Variable Neighborhood Search (VNS) and Tabu Search (TS) can be found in [12], [13].
+The first hybrid MOEA was implemented in [6], and improved in [14], as a Multi-Objective Genetic Local Search (MOGLS) approach to solve a multi-objective version of PFSSP, in which the multiple objectives were aggregated into a scalar fitness function using random weights for parent selection and LS.
+In [15], a hybrid Multi-Objective Particle Swarm Optimization (MOPSO) with Simulated Annealing is proposed.
+A problemspecific LS based on the NEH-heuristic is first applied to good solutions and an adaptive Meta-Lamarckian learning strategy is employed in order to decide which neighborhood (Swap / Insert / Inverse) will be used each time.

 In this paper, we combine Meta-Lamarckian learning with MOEA to study a multi-objective Permutation Flow Shop Scheduling Problem (MO-PPFSP), formulated in Section II.
-In Section III, we propose a new algorithm, named MOEA/D-SR, which follows the general framework of MOEA/D [7], combined with a pool of generalized LS methods and a Stochastic Roulette-wheel strategy to adaptively learn the effectiveness of each LS, and select the best performing LS for each objective function of each problem instance of each class of problems, online during the evolution.
-No problem-specific heuristics are used in the design of the proposed approach, allowing its generalizability to other multi-objective combinatorial optimization problems, e.g. the Capacitated VRP [20].
+In Section III, we propose a new algorithm, named MOEA/D-SR, which follows the general framework of MOEA/D [5], combined with a pool of generalized LS methods and a Stochastic Roulette-wheel strategy to adaptively learn the effectiveness of each LS, and select the best performing LS for each objective function of each problem instance of each class of problems, online during the evolution.
+No problem-specific heuristics are used in the design of the proposed approach, allowing its generalizability to other multi-objective combinatorial optimization problems, e.g. the Capacitated VRP [16].